Wednesday, 30 July 2025

 Yahiko-yama Climbing Car in Niigata Prefecture

 After returning from my trip to Miyazaki Prefecture, I visited Niigata Prefecture.
-It was a family time, so, I was temporally shelving my trainspotting activities, but actually, I was drawn in by a retro climbing car on Mt.
+It was family time, so I had temporarily put my trainspotting activities on hold—but I was soon drawn to a retro climbing car on Mt.
 Yahiko.

 Next, please look at the photo below.
-Aren’t you wondering about the camera angle?
-The camera seems to be located above the climbing car.
-Is there any higher place?
+Aren’t you curious about the camera angle?
+It looks like the photo was taken from above the climbing car.
+Could there be a higher vantage point?
 To be continued…

-The vehicle of the Yahiko-yama Climbing Car arrives at the mountain park
+The vehicle of the Yahiko-yama Climbing Car arriving at the mountain park

 Wednesday, 9 July 2025